MoinDalvs/Time_Series_Forecasting_From_Scratch/README.md

 A different person can have a different perspective like one can say find the mean of all observations, one can have like take mean of recent two observations, one can say like give more weightage to current observation and less to past, or one can say use interpolation.
 There are different methods to forecast the values.

+## Time Series – Analysis Vs. Forecasting
+Time-series analysis is the scientific extraction of useful information from time-series data to gather insights from it.
+It consists of a series of data that varies with time.
+It is non-static in nature.
+Likewise, it may vary from hours to minutes and even seconds (milliseconds to microseconds).
+Due to its continuous and non-static nature, working with time-series data is challenging!

+As time-series data consists of a series of observations taken in sequences of time, it is entirely non-static in nature.

+Thus, it’s a descriptive Vs. predictive strategy based on your time-series problem statement.

+In a nutshell, time series analysis is the study of patterns and trends in a time-series data frame by descriptive and inferential statistical methods.
+Whereas, time series forecasting involves forecasting and extrapolating future trends or values based on old data points (supervised time-series forecasting), clustering them into groups, and predicting future patterns (unsupervised time-series forecasting).

 #### How to analyze Time Series?
 + Collecting the data and cleaning it
 + Preparing Visualization with respect to time vs key feature